by Texas Homesteader ~

 BOOM – a straight line all the way around!

-When my milk jug was marked I carefully cut along the line, leaving the handle section intact to serve as a ‘hinge’.
+Then carefully cut along the line, leaving the handle section intact to serve as a ‘hinge’.

-How Much Soil Do You Add To A Milk Jug Garden?
+How To Plant A Milk Jug Greenhouse

 Your new seedlings are ready to be planted in their new milk-jug greenhouse.
+Use seed-starting mix.

-You’ll want to use seed-starting mix.
-First wet the soil and mix so the moisture is evenly distributed.
+Wet the soil and mix so the moisture is evenly distributed.

 How To Label Your Milk Jug Planter

-So now I add a note on the cap.
+So I add a note on the cap.
 The arrow points toward the handle & I’ve noted what is planted on either side of the jug.

 A wooden craft stick is inside separating my two plantings.
-So I marked the identification information on the wooden stick inside the jug too.
+I marked the identification information on the wooden stick inside the jug too.

 How Do You Water Seeds In A Milk Jug Garden?